PatrickRainer/dotnet-Dev-Template/.junie/guidelines.md

 - **Build**: Use `dotnet build` from the solution root.
 - **Run API**: `dotnet run --project MyDevTemplate.Api`
 - **Run Blazor Server**: `dotnet run --project MyDevTemplate.Blazor.Server`
 - **Persistence**: `AppDbContext` is located in `MyDevTemplate.Persistence`.
-Currently, connection strings are not configured in `appsettings.json`.
-Entity Framework Core is used for data access, and configurations are applied from the assembly.
+  - Connection strings are configured in `appsettings.Development.json` for local development.
+  - Entity Framework Core is used for data access.
+  - Configurations are applied from the assembly using `modelBuilder.ApplyConfigurationsFromAssembly`.
+  - Default database provider is SQL Server.

 ### Testing Information
-- **Testing Framework**: xUnit is recommended for unit and integration testing.
+- **Testing Framework**: xUnit is used for unit and integration testing.
-- **Integration Testing**: Use the Api for integration testing, create for that for each endpoint a http file in the `MyDevTemplate.IntegrationTests` folder.
-- **Running Unit Tests**: Use `dotnet test` to execute all tests in the solution.
-- **Running Integration Tests**: Use the http files in the `MyDevTemplate.Api.IntegrationTests` folder.
+- **Unit Testing**:
+    - Located in `01_Core` solution folder (e.g., `MyDevTemplate.Domain.Tests`).
+    - Run using `dotnet test`.
+- **Integration Testing**:
+    - API endpoints are tested using `.http` files located in `MyDevTemplate.Api/IntegrationTests`.
+    - These files can be executed directly in IDEs like JetBrains Rider or VS Code with the REST Client extension.
 - **Adding Tests**:
-    - Use the existing xUnit project (e.g., `MyDevTemplate.Domain.Tests`), For Domain Tests.
+    - Use the existing xUnit project (e.g., `MyDevTemplate.Domain.Tests`) for Domain Tests.
     - Add a reference to the project being tested: `dotnet add <TestProject> reference <ProjectUnderTest>`.
     - Create test classes following the naming convention `<Entity/Service>Tests.cs`.
 - **Test Example**: